Psalms For Life

 like shamefaced fools!

 But to David it’s not just mortal enemies against him.
 He clearly views his many challenges as God’s rebuke, making God David’s real problem.
-So, he begs God—who clearly has his full attention—to stop angrily rebuking him and rescue, heal and restore him before it’s too late.
+So, he begs God—who clearly has his full attention—to stop angrily rebuking him and rescue, heal, and restore him before it’s too late.

 God’s anger isn’t random or inscrutable.
 It always directly relates to wrongs that inflict harm, but David doesn’t mention his sins or express contrition as we might expect.
 He simply begs God to let up for the sake of his steadfast love.
 Then in humble dependence on God, he voices his conviction that YHWH has heard his cry for mercy and will assuredly rescue him.
 That’s why, though he’s still at risk, David orders his enemies to back off, confident that God will turn the tables on them very soon.

 In a world riddled with sickness, violence and death, I cry, How long, O God?
-Yet I’m comforted to know that none of these things can separate me from your unfailing love—my certain hope in this dark night.
+Yet I’m comforted to know that none of these things can separate me from your unfailing love—my certain hope in the dark of night.
 Deliver me from evil so I can glorify you with my every breath.
 Amen.

 In your free moments today, pray these words: